dmytronayda/forty-jekyll-theme/_posts/2019-07-18-learn-enough-javascript-to-be-dangerous.md

 ---
-title: Learning Enough JavaScript to be dangerous
+title: Learn Enough JavaScript to be dangerous
 layout: post
-description: 'Course Overview - Learning Enough JavaScript to be dangerous'
+description: 'Learn Enough JavaScript to be dangerous - Course Overview'
 image: /assets/images/resume.jpg
 nav-menu: true
 ---

-This is a documentation I do to keep myself organized in my stydies.

-Here I am going to write only things that were especially useful to me, when I was going through the tutorial and showcase completed exercises.
+*Learn Enough JavaScript To Be Dangerous* is a course in the series of [Learn Enough Society](https://www.learnenough.com/).

-Find full tutorial by following this [LINK](https://www.learnenough.com/command-line-tutorial/basics).
+Find this particular tutorial by following this [LINK](https://www.learnenough.com/command-line-tutorial/basics).

+What I really liked about this course is that it's provided both as a documentation, which you have to follow, AND supporting videos.
+That's why, I was trying to follow the 'book' and, if there was a part I could not figure out by myself or seemed too complicated, I would jump to the video.

+Course comes with the preview -- couple of chapters -- and asks you to purchase 15$/month subsciption to complete it in full.
+After the completion of this one, I have to say that it actully worth the money.

+By the end of the course, I have gained the full picture of how JavaScript can be used and executed (in-browser, in-terminal(node REPL), from file, etc.).
+This is still a beginner course, of course, but compering to other online courses I took in the past (e.g. [CodeCademy](https://www.codecademy.com/)), Learn Enough JavaScript to be dangerous tutorial actually game me more in-depth understanding of how JavaScript can be used.

+Also, I have developed and published a working JavaScript-powered gallery.
+Here's the project on GitHub Pages: [https://dmytronayda.github.io/gallery/](https://dmytronayda.github.io/gallery/)

 <div class="table-wrapper">